-TIP: Never buy a tickets on Craigslist or eBay.
-They can’t be verified for their authenticity and you do not want to travel all the way to a Disney park only to find out your tickets aren’t legit.
+Never buy tickets on Craigslist or eBay.
+They can’t be verified for their authenticity, and you do not want to travel all the way to a Disney park only to find out your tickets aren’t legit.

-5. Book a Costco Disney vacation package and save up to 25%.
+3. Book a Costco Disney vacation package to save up to 25%.

-Costco Travel offers specials and all-inclusive Disney Resort vacations that you can book online.
+Costco Travel offers specials and all-inclusive Disney Resort and cruise vacations that you can book online.

-Look for deals and specials for Disneyland and Disney World including up to 25% off Disney Resort Hotels, $150 Disney bonus gift cards, and special perks like memory photo packages included for free when you purchase an all-inclusive vacation.
+Costco deals for Disney World include up to 25% off Disney Resort Hotels, up to a $150 Disney gift card, and special perks like memory photo packages included for free when you purchase an all-inclusive vacation.

 Plus, Costco Executive members get 2% back on all travel purchases up to $1,000.

-Here are a few airlines to keep tabs on — they allow you to book a portion or all of your vacation package with miles!
+These airlines allow you to book a portion or all of your vacation package with miles:

 - Delta Airlines: Use your SkyMiles to cover the cost of flight and hotel, plus you’ll get $350 off your booking if you’re a SkyMiles Member.